-- Sprout Social: At EQ, we use Sprout Social to post content to our social accounts every day.
-The service is easy to use, making it simple to schedule posts for each account on every social platform, and providing useful resources for the team to use to improve our posting efforts and productivity.
+- Sprout Social: At EQ, we use Sprout Social to post content to our social accounts daily.
+The service is easy to use, making it simple to schedule posts for each account on every social platform and providing valuable resources for the team to use to improve our posting efforts and productivity.

-When managing a remote team, whether you’re a seasoned pro or it’s your first time, it’s very important to set clear expectations with your entire team – and each individual teammate as well.
-Whether the expectations are geared towards general availability and responsibilities or they are project specific, this is something that every remote leader needs to clearly communicate and re-iterate periodically to ensure your team knows what you expect from them at all times.
+When managing a remote team, whether you’re a seasoned pro or it’s your first time, it’s imperative to set clear expectations with your entire team – and each teammate as well.
+Whether the expectations are geared towards general availability and responsibilities, or they are project-specific, this is something that every remote leader needs to clearly communicate and re-iterate periodically to ensure your team knows what you expect from them at all times.

-With remote teams, you have options when it comes to scheduling work: commit to the traditional operating hours of 9am-5pm or adopt a flexible schedule where your employees set their own hours within certain time frames.
+With remote teams, you have options for scheduling work: commit to the traditional operating hours of 9 am-5 pm or adopt a flexible schedule where your employees set their own hours within specific time frames.
 But if you don’t set scheduling expectations in place, you may have a rocky start to transitioning your team to remote work.
-Come up with a plan and communicate it clearly so everyone knows when they need to be online, regardless of their work-from-home style.
+Come up with a plan and communicate it clearly, so everyone knows when they need to be online, regardless of their work-from-home style.

-Managing a team that’s new to working remotely can be tough, but remember, you’re all in this together.
+Managing a team that’s new to working remotely can be challenging, but remember, you’re all in this together.
 Keep communication open with your team and ask them for feedback or ideas.
-Let them know you are interested in learning about new tools and ways of doing things that will improve effectiveness, efficiency, or productivity.
-Encourage your team to stay connected with each other as well to increase morale and productivity, to bounce ideas off of each other, and to stay connected while working apart.
+Let them know you are interested in learning about new tools and ways to improve effectiveness, efficiency, or productivity.
+Encourage your team to stay connected with each other to increase morale and productivity, bounce ideas off of each other, and stay connected while working apart.